-PK grills are born again pieces of beautiful Americana.
-These classic grills were manufactured in Tyler, Texas between the 1950s and 1960.
+PK grills are beautiful, born again pieces of classic Americana.
+These grills were originally manufactured in Tyler, Texas between the 1950s and 1960.
 In 1960 the company was sold and production moved to Little Rock, Arkansas until the company went out of business in the mid 1970s.
 The “PK” in the name stands for “Portable Kitchen”.

 Since these grills have a classic look and last forever it is not surprising that they became highly collectible during the 80s and 90s.
 One collector loved his grill so much that he bought the rights to the grill and relaunched their production out of Arkansas in 1998.
 How is that for a loyal fan base?

 Materials of Construction